Why? Where? How much?

 How To Get The Best Price On Your Jeep Rental Maui

-2. Check the Maui car rental company where I often find the best prices Discount Hawaii Car Rental.
-Click on the link in this paragraph and fill in OGG as the airport code for Kahului Airport on Maui, fill in your dates, and see what prices they offer you.
+1. Check the Maui car rental company where I often find the best prices Maui Discount Jeep Rentals.
+Click on the link in this paragraph and select OGG as the airport code for Kahului Airport on Maui, choose your dates, and see what prices they offer you.

 No one car rental company consistently has the best prices.
 That’s why I like to use the above two methods that both search among multiple car rental companies.
 Prices often change, so even after you make your reservation with one of the above methods, it’s a good idea to check back a few times before your trip to Maui, to see if prices have come down.
 You can then book the lower rate and cancel your previous jeep rental reservation.
 Always have a reservation before you arrive on Maui, because prices are usually higher if you just show up at the rental counter with no reservation.
 If both you and your spouse plan to drive the jeep, make sure the rental you book does not charge extra for your spouse to drive too.